nkdAgility/NKDAgility.com/site/content/resources/blog/2019/2019-08-16-how-do-you-incorporate-a-design-sprint-in-scrum/index.md

 ---
 title: How do you incorporate a Design Sprint in Scrum?
-description: "Discover how to effectively integrate Design Sprints into Scrum.
-Learn key strategies for collaboration and refinement to enhance your product development process."
+description: Discover how to effectively integrate Design Sprints into Scrum.
+Learn key strategies for collaboration and refinement to enhance your product development process.
 date: 2019-08-16
 creator: Martin Hinshelwood
 id: "39682"